 Digital Zoning Map Update Project

-The Planning Department has an adopted digital zoning map for the island of Maui (Ordinance 5363), the island of Lana`i (Ordinance 5113), and the island of Moloka`i (Ordinance 5299).
-The digital map for the island of Maui represents the zoning as it exists today and overlays the 2014 Real Property Tax parcel layer.
+The Planning Department has adopted digital zoning maps for the island of Maui (Ordinance 5363), the island of Lana`i (Ordinance 5113), and the island of Moloka`i (Ordinance 5299).
+The digital map for the island of Maui represents the zoning as it exists today and overlays the 2019 Real Property Tax parcel layer.
 For Lana`i, the zoning overlays the 2020 Real Property Tax parcel layer.
 For Moloka`i, the zoning overlays the 2021 Real Property Tax layer.

 Since 2005, staff of the Maui County Planning Department worked on this project, affectionately known as “DSSRT”, an acronym for the Dead Sea Scroll Replacement Team, to replace the County’s official paper zoning maps with digital or electronic versions.
-Along with the goal of replacing the County’s prized but very old, tattered and outdated “Dead Sea Scrolls” paper zoning maps with accurate, up-to-date GIS data layers, other goals included researching and verifying zoning for thousands of parcels; correcting inadvertent mapping errors, inconsistencies and alignment issues; updating parcel zoning with zoning districts that have standards and are consistent with their community plan designation and uses; and creating a single zoning map for the island.
-All corrections made to the adopted digital map required consistency with each parcel's Community Plan designation.
+Along with the goal of replacing the County’s prized but very old, tattered and outdated “Dead Sea Scrolls” paper zoning maps with accurate, up-to-date GIS data layers, other goals include researching and verifying zoning for thousands of parcels; correcting inadvertent mapping errors, inconsistencies and alignment issues; updating parcel zoning with zoning districts that have standards and are consistent with their community plan designation and uses; and creating a single zoning map for each island.
+All corrections and recommendations made to an adopted digital map require consistency with each parcel's Community Plan designation.

-The Department previously held four public informational meetings on Maui in 2017 and obtained recommendations of approval from the planning commissions before transmitting the bills to the Council, where they were supported by the County Council’s Planning Committee.
-The bills were then unanimously supported and adopted by the Maui County Council and became law on October 10, 2018 (Ordinance 4883).
+Maui: In 2017, the Department held four public informational meetings on Maui for the Maui Digital Zoning Map (1).
+There was unanimous support for the map and Title 19 bills by the planning commissions and County Council’s Planning Committee.
+The bills were unanimously supported and adopted by the Maui County Council and became law on October 10, 2018 (Ordinance 4883).